Captain Pugwash: Characters added in the 1998 series

+A barmaid who runs Portobello's inn, frequently involved in Pugwash and Jake's schemes.

 Libel case regarding double entendres

-In 1991 the Pugwash cartoonist John Ryan won retractions and settlements from The Sunday Correspondent and The Guardian; the newspapers inaccurately claimed that the BBC took the series off the air owing to some character names being double entendres.
+In 1991 the Pugwash cartoonist John Ryan won apologies and settlements from The Sunday Correspondent and The Guardian; the newspapers inaccurately claimed that the BBC took the series off the air owing to some character names being double entendres.

 Pugwashisms

 Captain Pugwash is renowned for his exclamations, owing something to the style of Captain Haddock in The Adventures of Tintin: